KhanShaheb34/RabindraAI/README.md

 I have used a two layer LSTM (Long Short-term Memory) to create this text generator.

+## Contribution

+Can you propose other algorithms to tackle this challange?

 ## Generated Examples

 Have a look at some of the poems the AI generated: